sunlightlabs/brisket/data/docs/contribution_aggregates_api.rst

 Politician Methods
 ==================

-These methods all return information about a particular politician, specified by entity ID.
+These methods return information about a particular politician, specified by entity ID.

 Top Contributors
 ----------------

-Returns the top contributoring organizations, ranked by total dollars given.
+Return the top contributoring organizations, ranked by total dollars given.
 An organization's giving is broken down into money given directly (by the organization's PAC) versus money given by individuals employed by or associated with the organization.

 End Point
 ~~~~~~~~~